nahusznaj/nahusznaj.github.io/README.md

 # nahusznaj.github.io

-My personal website with minimal-mistakes!

-These are the files for my website made with minimal-mistakes, nahusznaj.github.io
+These are the files for my personal website <nahusznaj.github.io> made with minimal-mistakes.